brucemcpherson/bmCodeLocator/dependencies.md

 # Google Apps Script Project: bmCodeLocator
-This repo (bmCodeLocator) was automatically updated on 3/3/2025, 10:47:21 AM by GasGit
+This repo (bmCodeLocator) was automatically updated on 3/3/2025, 2:19:30 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")